Unarmed man shot by police during prison break was ‘lawfully killed’ - NewsBreak

 Mr Baker’s family had called on the inquiry chairman to consider whether him being black could have been a factor in him being killed, but Mr Goldstone said he “found no evidence to support a finding that race played any part in Mr Baker’s death”.

-He also said that W80’s “overall credibility” as a witness “remained largely intact”.
+He also said W80’s “overall credibility” as a witness “remained largely intact”.

-“Whilst this may have been a laudable objective, it should not have been something that was allowed to go ahead at virtually any cost and to the exclusion of proper and meaningful risk assessments and safety considerations as well as compliance with protocols.
+“Whilst this may have been a laudable objective, it should not have been something that was allowed to go ahead at virtually any cost and to the exclusion of proper and meaningful risk assessments and safety considerations, as well as compliance with protocols,” the inquiry found.

 “There can be no doubt that sustained public protection was the prime objective of this operation; the safety of the public was not – and it should have been.”